Visiting Bodegas Wineries Pisco makers out of Ica Peru

 We enjoyed seeing the plant nursery, and really, the grounds were so gorgeous.

-It is an old convent, and then a monastery, and the colours and garden are incredible.
+It is an old convent, and then a monastery and the colors and garden are incredible.

 There is a great display of machinery.

 The notices are in English, and my son wants to read and test each one, so this takes ages.

 But he is genuinely interested, and as we now world-school, it is all a great education.

 He is particularly interested in the countries that made the different machinery, and why.